 So you’ve landed somewhere in Africa, but now you have to actually get around.
 Public transport in Africa is less than mediocre and unless you are really looking for adventure it isn’t ideal.
-The minibusses in each country will get you to certain points, not the tourist hotspots of Africa and certainly not to a doorstep of a hostel or hotel.
+The minibusses in each country will get you to certain points, but not the tourist hotspots of Africa and certainly not to a doorstep of a hostel or hotel.

 Besides public transport your options are to fly from point to point in Africa, this is easily the most expensive option.
 Next, you can rent a car, take an overland safari, or buy a car (like us!).
-Most people take the overland option as it is the easiest and hassle free option there is.
+Most people take the overland option as it is the easiest and most hassle-free option there is.
 Overlanders don’t have to think about much in terms of navigation, driving, or planning.
 Overlanding trips aren’t cheap, though.
-There are basic camping overland trips and companies like Absolute Africa and Dragoman offers these.
+There are basic camping overland trips and companies like Absolute Africa and Dragoman offer these.
 If your budget is a bit more then there are overland safaris like that are a bit more luxurious and don’t require camping.

 We rented a car through Mozambique, Lesotho, and Swaziland but after two months we knew that anywhere north of South Africa would require a 4×4.
 Four-wheel drive vehicles cost at least $100 a day to rent – OUCH.
 We ended up getting a great deal on a Land Cruiser in Cape Town to get us around the continent.
 This option took a huge hit on the bank, but we are hoping to sell it and get some money back at the end of this trip.
 Read the full story here.

 The good news is that fuel is relatively inexpensive in southern Africa and gradually creeps its way up in price around Zimbabwe and Zambia.
-However, Zimbabwe, Zambia, and Malawi nearly killed us on fuel prices.
-At $1.30/liter it has me wondering how anyone can reasonably afford this.
-Apparently about six months ago there was a massive fuel price hike, but naturally incomes in these countries stayed the same.
+Zimbabwe, Zambia, and Malawi nearly killed us on fuel prices.
+At $1.30/liter it has me wondering how anyone local can reasonably afford this.
+Apparently about six months ago there was a massive fuel price hike, but naturally, incomes in these countries stayed the same.